lpjr03/JAVA_ASD_EXAM/README.md

 ## Deployment with Docker

-Firstly, **clone this repository and then navigate to the project directory**.

-**Build the docker image** with the following command:

-    docker build -t car-management-system .

-**Run the Docker container** with the following command:

-    docker run -it car-management-system

-Alternatively, **go to the "Releases" menu and follow the instructions.**
+In order to launch the application, you must be running Docker first, then **go to the "Releases" menu and follow the instructions.**